Phoenix Zoo: Arizona Trail

 The Arizona Trail is designed to emulate the wildlife and plant life of the state of Arizona.
-It features several plants native to the Sonoran Desert including the saguaro cactus, and animals such as the coyote, collared peccary (more commonly known as the javelina), cougar, bobcat, raven, turkey vulture, coati, thick billed parrot, Sonoran pronghorn, and the Mexican wolf.
+It features several plants native to the Sonoran Desert including the saguaro cactus, and animals such as the turtle, coyote, collared peccary (more commonly known as the javelina), cougar, golden eagle, bobcat, snowy egret, raven, horned lizard, rattlesnake, black-tailed prairie dog, ringtail, turkey vulture, California condor, thick billed parrot, Sonoran pronghorn, and the Mexican wolf.

+Big Cats of Arizona has opened in April 2025, this is a new home for jaguars and cougars.

 Africa Trail

-The Africa Trail showcases many of the most popular animals in the world, including the African painted dogs, hamadryas baboon, mandrill, ostrich, Mhorr's gazelle, white rhino, Grévy's zebras, lions, cheetahs, Reticulated and Masai giraffes.
+The Africa Trail showcases many of the most popular animals in the world, including the African painted dogs, hamadryas baboons, mandrills, grey crowned cranes, Thomson’s gazelles, white rhinos, Grévy's zebras, greater flamingos, spotted-necked otters, nyalas, Cape porcupines, Aldabra giant tortoises, Abyssinian ground hornbills, turacos, warthogs, red river hogs, lions, lappet-faced and Rüppell’s vultures, Amur leopards, spotted hyenas, meerkats, fennec foxes, cheetahs, reticulated and Masai giraffes.
 The Desert Lives (pronounced like "life") trail, diverts off of the Africa Trail before and after the lion and hyena exhibits, and features bighorn sheep and Arabian oryx among the natural buttes.

 Tropics Trail

 The Tropics Trail has two parts.
 The inner trail following the lake is home to the "Tropical Flights" aviary as well as Bornean orangutans and the common squirrel monkeys of "Monkey Village".
-The outer tropics trail passes by the Komodo dragons in the "Land of the Dragons" exhibit, Asian elephants, an Indian rhinoceros, a jaguar, Galápagos tortoises, Aldabra giant tortoises, iguanas, anteaters, Sumatran tigers of the "Isle of the Tiger" exhibit, and an assortment of tropical birds.
-It includes the Forest of Uco, a lush rainforest landscape that surrounds visitors along a 1-mile walking trail and includes reproductions of a South American mercado and a scientific expedition and ruins, and highlights several tropical animals including the Andean bear.
+The outer tropics trail passes by the Komodo dragons and Chinese alligators in the "Land of the Dragons" exhibit, Indian rhinoceroses, jaguars, sun conures, American alligators, scarlet ibises, Galápagos tortoises, Chacoan peccary, Chilean flamingos, greater rheas, black howler monkeys, maned wolf, iguanas, buff-cheeked gibbons, ruffed lemurs, Sumatran tigers of the "Isle of the Tiger" exhibit, and an assortment of tropical birds such as: wrinkled hornbills, eclectus parrots, Victoria crowned pigeons, great argus pheasants, and Nicobar pigeons.
+It includes the Forest of Uco, a lush rainforest landscape that surrounds visitors along a 1-mile walking trail and includes reproductions of a South American mercado and a scientific expedition and ruins, and highlights several tropical animals including the Andean bear, saki monkey, spider monkeys, scarlet macaws, tarantulas, toco toucans, green aracaris, boa constrictors and blue-billed curassows.

 Children's Trail

-The Children's Trail lets children get close to many small animals from around the world, including emus, an ocelot, a caracal, siamang gibbons, and golden lion tamarins.
+The Children's Trail lets children get close to many small animals from around the world, including emus, red-necked wallabies, a Calamian deer, red brocket deer, siamang gibbons, reticulated pythons, prehensile-tailed porcupines, Linne's two-toed sloths, tamanduas, spectacled owls, king vultures, black swans, rhinoceros hornbills, goats, cattle, sheep, and horses.

 Next to the Wallaby Walkabout is a rectangular display called "Feel the Difference", with three vertebrate charts (reptile, fish, and amphibian), and an invertebrate chart created by Frank Schaffer Publications.

 Continuing on the trail will take you through Harmony Farm, featuring many farm animals, a petting zoo, and demonstrations on farming and agriculture oriented toward children.